Electoral quota: Droop quota

 It was first proposed in 1868 by the English lawyer and mathematician Henry Richmond Droop (1831–1884), who identified it as the minimum amount of support that would not possibly be achieved by too many compared to the number of seats in a district in semiproportional voting systems such as SNTV, leading him to propose it as an alternative to the Hare quota.

-While Hare quota makes it more difficult for a large party to take its full share of the seats, even denying a majority party a majority of seats, the Droop quota does not disadvantage larger parties.
+While Hare quota makes it more difficult for a large party to take its full share of the seats, even denying a majority of seats in district to a party with a majority of district votes, the Droop quota does not disadvantage larger parties.
 Some say the Droop quota may go too far in that regard, saying it is the most-biased possible quota that can still be considered to be proportional.
-This is somewhat softened by the fact that the smaller the quota is (Droop is smaller than Hare), a small party requires fewer votes to take a seat.
+This is somewhat softened by the fact that the smaller the quota is (Droop is smaller than Hare), a small party requires a smaller percentage of votes to take a seat.

 Today the Droop quota is used in almost all STV elections, including those in the Republic of Ireland, Malta, Australia, Northern Ireland, and India.

 Uncommon quotas

 Uniform quota

 In some implementations, a "uniform quota" is simply set by law – any candidate receiving that set number of votes is declared elected, with surplus transferred away.

+This system was used in the Weimar Republic for Reichstag elections; a district received one seat for every 60,000 votes cast for a list, with the first 60,000 votes going to the first candidate on the list (as ranked by the party), the second 60,000 to the second candidate, and so on.
+Residual votes were transferred to the level of the electoral association.
+There, the remaining votes from the districts making up the association were added together; for a full 60,000 votes, there was one seat from the district list that had contributed the most residual votes.
+Any additional remaining votes were carried over to the national level where a party again received one seat (from the national list) per 60,000 votes.

 Something like this system was used in New York City from 1937 to 1947, where seats were allocated to each borough based on voter turnout and then each candidate that surpassed set number of votes was declared elected, and enough others that came close to fill up the borough seats.
+(This was a simple method of conducting a biproportional apportionment.)

 Under such a system, the number of representatives elected varied from election to election depending on voter turnout.
 Under NYC's STV, total seats on council varied: 1937 New York City Council election 26 seats, 1939 New York City Council election 21 seats, 1941 26 seats, 1943 17 seats, and 1945 23 seats.

 Like when Hare and Droop quotas are used, during the use of uniform quota, seats may be allocated to candidates who do not have full quota.